 One place that I like in particular is Mikro Politiko, near the Temple of the Olympian Zeus.
 Here you can get the most delicious falafel!

-Walk through the National Garden
+Visit the National Garden

 After lunch, you should definitely go to the National Garden.
 This is a beautiful garden that lies behind the building of the Greek Parliament.